rie-ucl/bibliokit/README.md

 ## scopus_10year_records.R

-Scopus 10 Year Records
+Scopus N Year Records

-This function retrieves bibliographic records from the Scopus API for the past 10 years.
+This function retrieves bibliographic records from the Scopus API for the past N years.

 ### Parameter
  terms A character vector of search terms (e.g., "machine learning" or c("machine learning", "algorithm")).
 These terms will be used to search for bibliographic records in the Scopus database.
+### Parameter
+ n A integer specifying the search period.
+The default is "10".
 ### Parameter
  search_type A character string specifying the search field.
 The default is "TITLE-ABS-KEY", which searches within titles, abstracts, and keywords.
 Other options can be specified as needed.
 ### Parameter